johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 service to its unsigned children) then the interface is usually EPP
 {{!RFC1234}} and would require the implementation of a new EPP extension, which is clearly doable.

+## Rolling the SIG(0) Key

+Once the parent DNS UPDATE Receiver has the key, the child can update it via a DNS UPDATE just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DNS UPDATE policy in the parent).
+I.e. only the initial bootstrapping of the key is an issue.

 # Security Considerations.